18.104.22.168 Death of individual

 Recovery of debts where the individual has died

-If a deceased individual has an FTB or CCB reconciliation debt and reconciliation occurred after the estate was disbursed, then the debt should be written off as a legally irrecoverable debt.
+If a deceased individual has an FTB or CCS reconciliation debt (1.1.D.60) and reconciliation occurred after the estate was disbursed, then the debt should be written off as a legally irrecoverable debt.